The Station: Uber’s new battles in the UK, Lucid Motors’ second life plans and Cruise acquires Voyage – TechCrunch

 Electric

-Amazon is expanding customer deliveries via electric cargo vehicle to San Francisco, making the Bay Area the second of 16 total cities the company expects to bring its Rivian-sourced EVs to in 2021.
+Amazon is expanding to San Francisco customer deliveries via electric cargo vehicles, making it the second of 16 total cities the company expects to bring its Rivian-sourced EVs to in 2021.
 San Francisco’s unique terrain and climate were a couple of the reasons Amazon said it chose the city for its second round of testing.
 Its EVs, which were designed and built in partnership with Rivian, can last up to 150 miles on a single charge.

 BMW takes the wraps off of the all-electric i4 sedan.
 The German automaker also announced version 8 of its iDrive operating system, which will feature a new dashboard layout and visual design, with two curved screens.
 It will make its debut in the i4 and iX.

-Chanje, EV startup that emerged from stealth in 2017 and is owned by Chanje is owned by Chinese automotive company FDG, is being sued by truck rental company Ryder for alleged failing to deliver 100 of the 125 vans it was promised, The Verge reported.
+Chanje, EV startup that emerged from stealth in 2017 and is owned by Chinese automotive company FDG, is being sued by truck rental company Ryder for alleged failing to deliver 100 of the 125 vans it was promised, The Verge reported.
 Ryder says it’s owed nearly $4 million.
 Chanje was on The Autonocast waayyyyy back in 2018.
 At the time, I was impressed by the idea and the van, which I drove with co-host Alex Roy around downtown Los Angeles.
 But it seems that Chanje is riddled with problems — and lawsuits.
 The Verge reported that Chanje has been sued more than once in Los Angeles Superior Court by former employees who say they’re owed tens of thousands in back pay and bonuses.
 The company has also been hit with liens from the California Secretary of State for not paying taxes.

 Lucid Motors, which is already experimenting with energy storage systems for commercial and residential customers, is also eyeing ways to repurpose batteries from its electric vehicles, according to this scoop by TechCrunch’s Aria Alamalhodaei.
 While Lucid CEO and CTO Peter Rawlinson has previously discussed plans to eventually build energy storage systems like Tesla that uses new batteries, this is the first time the company has talked about second-life applications for the product.